-Residents of the western United States frequently see the term "dry thunderstorm" in their weather forecasts – particularly from late spring into summer – referring to lightning-producing storms with little or no rainfall.
+Residents of the western United States frequently see the term "dry thunderstorm" or "dry lightning" in their weather forecasts – particularly from late spring into summer – referring to lightning-producing storms with little or no rainfall.
 But these storms pose a problem: Lightning without rain can be a recipe for disaster.

 A dry thunderstorm has a high cloud base, which is a key component of this type of storm because it requires the rain to fall through a very deep layer of the atmosphere before it can reach the ground.